 Squash bugs overwinter in your dead leaves, vines, under boards, and even in buildings.
-They fly to the plants as soon as vines start forming to mate, and they lay egg masses on the undersides of the leaves.
+They fly to garden plants to mate as soon as vines start forming, and they lay egg masses on the undersides of the leaves.
 You’ll find adults beneath damaged leaves and near the plant crown.

 Photo Credit: University of Delaware Cooperative Extension.
 Squash bugs lay small brown eggs on the undersides of leaves.

 These bugs inject a toxin into the plant and suck the sap right out of it with their sharp, sucking mouthparts.
 This causes yellow spots that eventually turn brown.
 The leaves will wilt because the damage prevents the flow of nutrients to the leaves, and then they will dry up and turn black, crisp, and brittle.
 The leaves also sometimes have ragged holes.
 Smaller plants will die, and squash bug feeding can decimate young fruit.

 The wilting can resemble bacterial wilt, which is a disease spread by cucumber beetles (another squash pest), so be sure to find the bugs or eggs and identify them correctly.

 - Early detection is critical!
 You want to catch squash bugs before they grow into adults or they are very difficult to kill.